tekumara/fakesnow/README.md

 ## Caveats

+- The order of rows is non deterministic and may not match Snowflake unless ORDER BY is fully specified.
-- VARCHAR field sizes are not enforced unlike Snowflake which will error with "User character length limit (xxx) exceeded by string" when you try to insert a string longer than the column limit.
+- VARCHAR field sizes are not enforced.
+Unlike Snowflake which errors with "User character length limit (xxx) exceeded by string" when an inserted string the exceeds the column limit.

 ## Contributing